Vision - Goals - results

 The Foothills Veteran Stand Down is…

 Today, it is a grassroots, community-based intervention designed to help the homeless veterans “combat” life on the street..
 It offers homeless veterans a “hand up” not a hand out.
 It provides opportunity for veterans to renew their spirits, health and overall sense of well-being while connecting with other veterans that care.

 Walk With Me is working with Foothills Veterans Stand Down to find ways to help promote healing and growth for our veterans living in our community.

 Keep watch for exciting events and new programs.

 This is a letter from one of the students who participated in one of our group sessions.

 Often low-income children get caught up in their parents’ economic struggles, experience the impact through unmet needs and unstable circumstances.
 When a student in the fifth grade first started group sessions with us, he was afraid to touch the horse, as he worked through the 12 sessions he had made the most profound change.
 Part of the program is knowing you’ll have to say goodbye to your relationship horse, as he was hugging his horse and telling his horse how much he had meant to him, he started crying.
 This was coming from a young man who was thought to be without emotion.
 Powerful!

 Not only was it the “funnest thang ever”, but he was learning new skills and how to apply them while in class and other areas of his life.

 The important key words from this paragraph I was scared, I didn’t trust.
 He was a tough kid showing no fear.
 He was living in poverty in the care of his elderly grandmother.
-His brother was dealing drugs and making him part of that world.
+His brother was dealing drugs and encouraging him part of that world.
 That landed him in juvenile court by the fifth grade.
 This young man grew into a better leader.
 Helping in the classroom, offer assistance to the teacher and fellow students, and an improvement in his overall attitude about learning.
-The changes this young man experienced over two six week session made me see the absolute need for this program for our youth.
+The changes this young man experienced over two six week session gave me insight to the absolute need for this program for our youth.